What is the Holy Orthodox Order of Saint George the Great Martyr?

 Additionally, the Order will also be aiding in helping to restore the Orthodox holy sites in Syria and Turkey severely damaged by the February 6th earthquake along with those families and individuals affected.

 Are annual philanthropic campaigns reserved only for certain Orthodox jurisdictions?

 While annual philanthropic campaigns are reserved solely for assisting the Orthodox Christians living in the Greater Middle East, the Order does not serve the interests of any one patriarchate, national church, or ecclesiastical jurisdiction, but rather serves the interests of the universal canonical Orthodox Church without discrimination and divorced completely from jurisdictional and national politics.

 One year a philanthropic campaign might be for a theological academy in the Church of Antioch, another year it could be for a monastery in the Church of Cyprus, or for an orphanage run by the Patriarchate of Alexandria, or for the restoration of a historic church under the Patriarchate of Jerusalem.

 Is the Order more for converts, or for “cradle Orthodox”, or inclusive of both?

 The Order is for all Orthodox Christians regardless if they are converts to the Faith or are “cradle Orthodox”.

 Is membership in the Order open to men only?

-Membership in the Order is equally open for both men and women of the Orthodox Faith.
+Membership in the Order is open equally for both men and women.

 Can clergy and monastics join the Order?